macOS Mojave vs macOS High Sierra

 Picture shows: The calendar in Dark Mode

-Dark Mode will be ideal if you tend to do a lot of your best work in a darkened room in the dead of night (that scenario seemed to apply to a lot of the developers in the audience).
+Dark Mode will be ideal if you tend to do a lot of your best work in a darkened room in the dead of night (that scenario seemed to apply to a lot of the developers in the audience at WWDC).
 Having a darker interface will help avoid eye strain caused by the bright areas of your screen.
 Another group of people who will no doubt enjoy Dark Mode are photographs and designers, for whom a distracting interface can detract from the image they are looking at.
 A muted interface allows them to give their full attention to the image on screen.

 It also looks really cool.
 Like putting sunglasses on your Mac.